Work Requirement Disqualifications

 ●The budgetary unit has to submit a request for the participant to be added to the NA benefits.

-●The noncompliant participant needs to be exempt from, or in compliance with, the unemployment Insurance registration and participation requirements.
+●The noncompliant participant needs to be exempt from, or in compliance with, the UI registration and participation requirements.

 ●FAA has to verify an NA work requirement exemption or UI compliance before NA work disqualification reinstatement.